vedikas22/recipes-analysis-model/README.md

 #### Time Group
 <iframe src="assets/time_group.html" width="100%" height="450" frameborder="0" style="margin:0;padding:0;"></iframe>
-Recipes with lower calorie content (Very Low and Low) have slightly higher average ratings than high-calorie dishes.
-This suggests a possible health-conscious trend among users, where lighter meals are more appreciated.
-However, the drop-off is gradual, indicating that users don’t necessarily dislike high-calorie recipes, just that lighter options are more broadly favored.
+The trend is clear: shorter prep times receive higher average ratings.
+Recipes under 15 minutes are the most highly rated, and the average rating declines as the prep time increases.
+This supports the idea that users tend to favor quick, convenient recipes, especially for weeknight cooking, reinforcing that ease and efficiency are major drivers of satisfaction.

 ## 🛠️ Handling Missing Values